 REAP (Resource Enhancement and Protection) is a program in the State of Iowa that invests in the enhancement and protection of the state's natural and cultural resources.
 REAP's base funding is from the State's Environment First Fund (Iowa gaming receipts) and from the sale of the natural resource license plate.
 Created in 1989, with a standing annual appropriation of \$30 million, it was amended in 1996 to reduce the standing appropriation to \$20 million per year and extend it to 2021.
+It was amended again, in 2020, extending the sunset date to 2023.
 REAP has never been funded at its full amount.
-From Fiscal Year 2005 to Fiscal Year 2018, the average annual state appropriation has been approximately \$11.4 million.
+From Fiscal Year 2005 to Fiscal Year 2021, the average annual state appropriation has been approximately \$11.5 million.